Sacramental character: Catholicism

 This teaching—dogmatically decreed during the Council of Trent—is expressed as follows in the Catechism of the Catholic Church (1992):

 The three sacraments of Baptism, Confirmation, and Holy Orders confer, in addition to grace, a sacramental character or seal by which the Christian shares in Christ's priesthood and is made a member of the Church according to different states and functions.
 This configuration to Christ and to the Church, brought about by the Spirit, is indelible; it remains for ever in the Christian as a positive disposition for grace, a promise and guarantee of divine protection, and as a vocation to divine worship and to the service of the Church.
 Therefore these sacraments can never be repeated.

 If it is doubtful whether a person has received the sacrament, the sacrament may be administered conditionally (using words such as for conditional baptism: "If thou art not baptized, I baptize thee in the name of the Father and of the Son and of the Holy Spirit").
 However, such an administration is only valid and effective to the extent that no valid administration of the same sacrament has already occurred, as it does not in any event constitute an effective repetition of a valid previous administration of that sacrament.

+Thomas Aquinas stated that the sacred character of Trinitarian baptism consists in the disposition to receive the other sacraments of the Church; of the Confirmation consists in the grace necessary "to face the spiritual battle against the enemies of faith"; that of Holy orders consists in the power to administer the other sacraments.
+The sacramental character and irrepetibility of Baptism, Confirmation, and Holy orders was confirmed during the Seventh Session of the Council of Trent (canon 9 of 13):

+CANON IX.-If any one saith, that, in the three sacraments, Baptism, to wit, Confirmation, and Order, there is not imprinted in the soul a character, that is, a certain spiritual and indelible Sign, on account of which they cannot be repeated; let him be anathema.

 The Catechism of the Catholic Church, explains as follows the significance of the image of "seal", used as an alternative to that of "character":

 'The Father has set his seal' on Christ (John 6:27) and also seals us in him (cf. 2 Corinthians 1:22; Ephesians 1:23, 4:30).
 Because this seal indicates the indelible effect of the anointing with the Holy Spirit in the sacraments of Baptism, Confirmation, and Holy Orders, the image of the seal (σφραγίς) has been used in some theological traditions to express the indelible 'character' imprinted by these three unrepeatable sacraments.